Chicago Housing Authority relaxes recreational marijuana policy

 CHICAGO — Chicago is still dealing with some hurdles in the new recreational marijuana marketplace.

-Now, that pot is legal in Illinois, the Chicago Housing Authority has relaxed it’s hard line approach to the drug.
+Now that pot is legal in Illinois, the Chicago Housing Authority has relaxed its hard line approach to the drug.

 Most legal customers can buy marijuana at dispensaries, then use it at home.
 But for those living in subsidized housing that is governed by federal law, cannabis is still criminal.

-Last year, CHA sent letters their 63,000 households warning residents that families could be evicted for cannabis violations.
+Last year, CHA sent letters to their 63,000 households warning residents that families could be evicted for cannabis violations.

-But under pressure from Chicago mayor Lori Lightfoot to take a less heavy-handed approach, the CHA board of commissioners approved a revised policy that provides protections
+But under pressure from Chicago mayor Lori Lightfoot to take a less heavy-handed approach, the CHA board of commissioners approved a revised policy that provides protections.

 The updated policy now says each cannabis complaint would lead to a "consideration of relevant facts on a case-by-case basis"